ForgeRock/forgeops-init/dev/idm-am-common-user/development/README.md

     skaffold dev
     ```

     This will build the docker images and incorporate them into the helm templates, followed by managing the release of the charts.
-Any changes made to the configuration files for each docker image (found under ../amster, ../idm, ../rs) will be watched by skaffold, and will result in an automatic rebuild of the associated image followed by a redeployment into the cluster.
+Any changes made to the configuration files for each docker image (found under ../amster and ../idm) will be watched by skaffold, and will result in an automatic rebuild of the associated image followed by a redeployment into the cluster.

 4. You need to add the ingress IP to your local hosts file.